JulioMCruz/PermissionlessII-Hackathon-Benchmarker/README.md

 Benchmarking leverages zkSync Era's native account abstraction to provide a secure, efficient, and scalable foundation for these innovative features.
 By combining the power of zkSync technology with user-centric design principles, Benchmarking empowers users to take control of their financial future and offering a new level of convenience in the world of digital asset investing.

+## User Requirements and Features:

+**Gitcoin Passport Score Requirement:** Users are required to have a Gitcoin Passport score equal to or greater than X (e.g., 10) to use Benchmarking.
+This criterion helps filter out bots and ensures a genuine user base.

+**Easy DCA Parameter Setup:** Users should be able to easily configure their DCA parameters, including recurrency (daily, weekly, monthly), the total number of DCAs, the final DCA date, the amount of USDC to invest in each DCA action, and the token they wish to buy.
+The system should provide clear outputs based on these inputs, such as the total amount of USDC that will be invested by the end of the strategy.

+**Gitcoin Stamp Score Update:** Benchmarking should update the user's Gitcoin Stamp score based on their activity within the platform.

+**AA Account (Smart Contract) Deployment:** Users should have the capability to set up an Autonomous Account (AA) as a smart contract for automated investing.
+The cost of deploying this smart contract should be covered by Benchmarking's paymaster account, ensuring a seamless experience for users.

+**Ragequit/Termination:** Users should be able to terminate their investment position (ragequit) at any time.
+Benchmarking's paymaster account should cover the gas fees associated with the withdrawal process.

+**Automatic Distribution: **When the final DCA occurs, the AA account should automatically distribute the funds back into the user's main wallet, simplifying the withdrawal process.

+**zkSync Integration:** All transactions should initially take place in zkSync, ensuring efficiency, security, and scalability for users.